[Home ] [Archive] [ فارسی ]

 ..

-Dietary patterns and their relationship with demographic and lifestyle variables in medical students of Kashan University of Medical Sciences: A cross-sectional study
+Dietary patterns and their association with demographic and lifestyle variables among medical students at Kashan University of Medical Sciences: A cross-sectional study

-Background and Objective: Medical students are exposed to unhealthy eating patterns due to academic pressures and specific living conditions.
-The present study aimed to identify the dominant eating patterns and investigate their relationship with demographic and lifestyle characteristics in medical students.
+Background and Aim: Medical students are at risk of developing unhealthy dietary patterns due to academic pressures and specific living conditions.
+This study aimed to identify predominant dietary patterns and investigate their association with demographic characteristics and lifestyle factors among medical students.

-Materials and Methods: This cross-sectional study was conducted on 259 medical students of Kashan University of Medical Sciences in the academic year 1401-1402.
-A semi-quantitative food frequency questionnaire was used to assess nutritional status.
-Then, food patterns were extracted using factor analysis and varimax rotation, and their relationship with demographic and lifestyle variables was examined using independent t-tests and one-way analysis of variance.
+Methods: This cross-sectional study was conducted on 259 medical students at Kashan University of Medical Sciences during the 2022-2023 academic year.
+Dietary intake was assessed using a semi-quantitative food frequency questionnaire.
+Dietary patterns were extracted via factor analysis with Varimax rotation.
+Their associations with demographic and life style variables were examined using independent samples t-tests and one-way analysis of variance.

-Results: Three main dietary patterns were identified: 1) "Traditional and Protein" pattern, characterized by high loadings for foods such as chicken, eggs, beans, red meat, vegetables, and fruits; 2) "Sweet and High-Fat" pattern, with high loadings for creamy pastries, industrial fruit juice, soda, and fast food; and 3) "Snack-Based" pattern, with high loadings for biscuits, cakes, sugar, and tea.
-These three patterns explained a total of 33.15% of the data variance.
-Following the traditional and protein pattern was significantly less among students living in dormitories than among students living in private homes (p=0.013).
-Also, basic science students tended to follow a sweet and high-fat pattern more than trainees (p=0.007).
-Regular physical activity was associated with increased adherence to the traditional and protein pattern (p=0.001) and decreased adherence to the sweet and high-fat pattern (p=0.021).
-In contrast, gender (p=0.18), marital status (p=0.27), and body mass index (p=0.33) did not show a significant relationship with dietary patterns.
+Results: Three major dietary patterns were identified: 1) a 'Traditional-Protein' pattern, characterized by high factor loadings for foods such as chicken, eggs, legumes, red meat, vegetables, and fruits; 2) a 'Western-Sweet' pattern, with high factor loadings for cream pastries, industrial fruit juice, soft drinks, and fast food; and 3) a 'Snack' pattern, with high factor loadings for biscuits, cake, sugar, and tea.
+These three patterns collectively explained 33.15% of the total variance in food intake.
+Adherence to the Traditional-Protein pattern was significantly lower among students living in dormitories compared to those in private housing (P=0.013).
+Furthermore, students in the basic sciences phase showed a greater tendency towards the Western-Sweet pattern than clinical trainees (interns) (P=0.007).
+Regular physical activity was associated with higher adherence to the Traditional-Protein pattern (P<0.001) and lower adherence to the Western-Sweet pattern (P=0.021).
+In contrast, gender (P=0.18), marital status (P=0.27), and body mass index (P=0.33) showed no significant association with any of the identified dietary patterns.

-Conclusion: The findings of the present study indicated a significant relationship between living environment and lifestyle and dietary patterns of medical students.
-It seems that improving the quality of nutrition in dormitories and promoting physical activity can be effective in improving the dietary habits of this group.
+Conclusion: Living environment and physical activity are significantly associated with the dietary patterns of medical students.
+Improving the nutritional quality in dormitories and promoting physical activity could be effective strategies to enhance the dietary habits of this group.

-Keywords: Dietary patterns, Medical students, Factor analysis, Lifestyle, Dormitory
+Keywords: Dietary patterns, Medical students, Factor analysis, Life style, Student dormitories

 Type of Study: Research | Subject: medicine, paraclinic